AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/admin-console.md

    >
    >For new Adobe users, the Admin Console delivers an email to invite them to complete the registration process.
 All users must complete the registration process to access any Adobe application.
    >
    >For existing Adobe users, the user may or may not receive an email about Workfront being available.
 This is a preference controlled by the Adobe administrator for the product.
+Your Adobe administrator may be a different person than your Workfront administrator.

 ### Create users in Workfront and approve them for the Adobe Admin Console